-- Abstract (one paragraph, the volume of 2000-2500 words) - with width alignment.
+- Abstract (one paragraph, the volume of 2000-2500 characters with spaces) - with width alignment.
 The abstract should not repeat the text of the paper itself, as well as its title, references and abbreviations.
 Font – Times New Roman 12 pt.
 The abstract should be clear and informative (not contain general phrases), original, informative (reflect the main content of the paper), structured (written as one paragraph of the text, but follow the sequence of the description of the results in the paper), should be written in a good English language.
 The abstract should contain an introductory sentence, a brief description of research methods (1-2 sentences), a description of the main results (50-70% of the volume of the abstract), and concise conclusions or prospects for further researches (1 sentence).
 The terminology used in specialized international English-language journals should be applied.
 Abstract itself must be clear without reference to the main content of the paper.
 Use active rather than passive voice («The study tested», rather than «It was tested in this study»).

 - Keywords: 4-6 separate words (word combinations), none of which duplicates words from the title of the paper) - width alignment, Times New Roman 14pt, italic; before the list one should italicize Keywords: separating character - semicolon, at the end of the list semicolon is not indicated.

 - Main text of the paper is printed in Times New Roman, size 14 pt, with a single line spacing (42-43 lines on the page).
 Spaces from each edge of the page are 2 cm.
 All illustrations, graphs and tables should be referenced in the text.
 Emphasis in the text can be done in italics or in bold NOT underlining.
-All hyphens, repeated spaces, extra line breaks should be removed from the text (in automatic mode through the Microsoft Word service “find and replace”).
+All hyphens, repeated spaces, extra line breaks should be removed from the text (in automatic mode through “find and replace”).
 The file with the text of the paper contains all information for publication (including figures and tables).
 Math formulas and equations are given with the built-in equation editor.
 Use the units of the International Measurement System.

 - The main text of the paper should contain the following sections: Introduction, Research methods, Results and Discussion, Conclusions, References to literature sources.
 A review article may have different number of sections with self-selected titles, but Introduction, Conclusions, References to literature sources are obligatory.